Dou-Yiming/CS224N-Assignments/README.md

         - translated text (English):

             ```
-            It needs truth and beauty and I'm very happy that today I was talking about this.
+            It needs truth and beauty, and I'm very happy that today, I talked a lot about this.
-            It also needs -- needs dignity, love and pleasure.
-And it's our job to provide those things.
+            It also needs -- it needs dignity, love and pleasure.
+And it's our work to provide those things.
             Thank you.
             ```